jfdaniel77/bta-country-data/README.md

     "hello": "world"
 }
 ```
+The HTTP response back should consist of the JSON body: {"hello": "world"}.

-If we looked at our original terminal, our HTTP request is logged on console.
+If we looked at our original terminal, our HTTP request is logged on console too.

 ```
 127.0.0.1 - - [08/Jun/2021 13:17:23] "GET / HTTP/1.1" 200 -